-5.5 Further processing
+5.6 Further processing

-Among the lines given we could rather easily open up the way for other evaluations of the same data.
-We could, e.g., search for lemmata in several languages, build concordances, collate versions of the same basic text for identifying variants, or derive a differently formatted file suitable for loading into a sufficiently powerful data base system.
+Among the lines given we could rather easily open up the way for various other evaluations of the same data.
+We could, e.g., search for lemmata in several languages, build concordances, collate versions of the same basic text for identifying variants, or derive a differently formatted file that is suitable for loading it into a sufficiently powerful data base system.

 None of this has yet been done, but we also see no basic difficulties apart from the work to be expended in writing the necessary programs.
-We found TEX, as it is geared towards text processing from the outset, especially suitable for comparable tasks, but we cannot deny the fact that using the T_EX macro language for programming is far from trivial, and other methods more widely known could be substituted.
+We found 'TeX', as it is geared towards text processing from the outset, especially suitable for comparable tasks, but we can also not deny the fact that using the 'TeX' macro language for programming purposes requires special skills not widely available, and other programming techniques could be used as well.

-5.6 Discussion
+5.7 Discussion

-Our present mechanism, while it proved usable, has some apparent drawbacks.
-One problem is that for any new way of processing we have to do some non-trivial programming; this, as we believe, is inherent.
-Using T_EX macros for programming was locally convenient, as we had some experience, but is not mandatory; other techniques could be used as well.
-The fact that the parts in Oriental languages are coded in a transliteration helps editing using a very simple plain text editor, but is not essential.
+The mechanism we presented proved usable but has some apparent drawbacks.
+One of them is that before starting any new kind of processing task we have to do some non-trivial programming; this, as we believe, is inherent.
+Using 'TeX' macros for programming was locally convenient in our case as we already had ample experience, but is not mandatory; other programming techniques could have been used as well.
+The fact that the parts given in Oriental languages are presently coded in a transliteration, eases the task of manual editing when using a very simple plain text editor, but is otherwise not essential.
 The encodings for the various languages are logically independent of each other, and could easily be changed, even automatically, if some multi-language editor were available.
-We may even use different encodings for parts in the same language at the same time provided we keep them distinguishable by different markup tags.
+We might even use different encodings in different parts of our data at the same time, as long as we keep them distinguishable by different markup tags.